astrorama/PHZ_NNPZ/doc/reference_sample_format.rst

 -------------

 The PDZ data file stores the PDZs of the reference sample, which are produced using higher quality photometry.
+The file is named `pdz_data.bin`.
 Like the SED data file, it follows a custom binary format.
 One big difference between the two formats is that all the PDZs in the file share the same redshift bins.
-The file is organized the following
+The file is organized the following way:
-way:

 .. image:: images/PDZ_file_format.png